 This shelf is pretty much non-functional.
 Notice how I have cleverly laid an old towel on it?
 This is to prevent items from slipping through the wire shelving.
 Doesn’t it just look adorable?
 Nope!
 It looks terrible!
 I wash the towel every 2-3 years (yep, I did say years) to keeps it looking fresh, but it’s time to say goodbye.
-Again, I’m working with $100, so I’m not adding new shelving; I’m going to try to problem solve with some sort of wood overlay… which I may, or may not, paint… and which may, or may not, get some sort of treatment with washi tape (isn’t that stuff the best?)
+Again, I’m working with $100, so I’m not adding new shelving; I’m going to try to problem solve with some sort of wood overlay… which I may, or may not, paint… and which may, or may not, get some sort of treatment with washi tape.

 I know the packages of batteries spewing their contents is cute and all, but really, let’s get some baskets to contain the madness.
 Baskets are definitely on the list of needed items, so I’ll be scouring my local Goodwill for some ideas.
 I also bought a tray, like 6 months ago, that I was contemplating using in my kitchen.
 Time passed, I could no longer return it, so I brought it up to the laundry closet thinking I might find a use for it.
 It’s been sitting on my washing machine ever since.
 I’m thinking it’s time to put that to use as well.

 Again with the cuteness factor going on in here… This is my current “décor”.
 I know you’re jealous.
 These washing instructions are truly impressive taped to the wall, but it’s time to upgrade.
 I already bought my favorite gallery frames, and I’ve got some ideas for using free printables on Pinterest.
-(Thank you to all of you that create these for our use, like Emily from Grace and Good Eats, whose printable I used in my inspiration board!)
 I also need to do something about the over-sized trash can stuck in between the dryer and the wall.
 I’m thinking a small box of some sort hanging on the wall (for the purpose of lint) would be much more suitable.